ulfschneider/afova/README.md

 ## Styling

-Afova does not come with any CSS styles.
+afova does not come with any CSS styles.
 The following CSS class names are assigned during validation processing:

 `.afova-context`
-: Afova searches for a context for every validated input control.
+: afova searches for a context for every validated input control.
-: By default this is the `label` element wrapping the control.
-Afova assigns the CSS class `afova-context` to the context element.
+: By default this is the `label` element wrapping the control. afova assigns the CSS class `afova-context` to the context element.
 : You can decide to use a different wrapping context by assigning the `afova-context` class yourself, which can make sense for fieldsets of
 : radio buttons or checkboxes.